-Umair Haque wrote a fantastic article about how capitalism is fundamentally self-annihilating, and that our transcendence from it is inevitable.
+Umair Haque wrote a fantastic article (with the great title If the Point of Capitalism is to Escape Capitalism, Then What’s the Point of Capitalism?) about how capitalism is fundamentally self-annihilating, and that our transcendence from it is inevitable.
 Now that’s something to look forward to!

 The worker is trying to become a manager.
 The manager is trying to become a capitalist.
 I’ve put that in modern terms — let me put it in Marxist ones, just for contrast’s sake.
 The prole is trying to become a petite bourgeois.
 The bourgeois is trying to become a haute bourgeois.
 The worker, a shop owner, the shop owner, the owner of a chain.
 Even, maybe, in the small way of “owning” a home — which is to say, paying back its debt all his life — or buying a stock or a bond, and so on: the point is to amass capital.
 So capitalism is something like a pyramid, which we’re all climbing, worker to manager, prole to bourgeois, and at the apex is the capitalist.